void

 Jaroslav Hašek, Zakopane, 6.8.1901

 It is documented that Jaroslav Hašek (who knew some Polish) visited Austrian Poland in 1901 and 1903.
-The sources are his own post cards and also a police report after his arrest in Kraków in July 1903.
+The sources are his own postcards and also a police report after his arrest in Kraków in July 1903.
 He also wrote some stories from western Galicia that are set in the area by the rivers Raba and Dunajec.
-In the stories Mezi tuláky and Procházka přes hranice[2] he wrote that he by mistake crossed Russian border, was arrested and brought to Kielce in Russian Poland but soon dispatched across the border to Kraków.
-No independent accounts can however verify this story but the topographical description is quite accurate so the story may well be based on his own experiences.
+In the stories Mezi tuláky and Procházka přes hranice[2] he wrote that he by mistake crossed the Russian border, was arrested and brought to Kielce in Russian Poland but soon dispatched across the border to Kraków.
+No independent accounts can, however, verify this story but the topographical description is quite accurate so the story may well be based on his own experiences.

-Hašek also visited the territory of current Poland when he was transported with his march battalion to the front in the early days of July 1915.
-This was however nothing more than a transit by train[3] and it can practically be ruled out that he ever visited Sanok and Przemyśl, the two Polish mainstays of the plot.
-The route described in [III.4] Marschieren Marsch!", Sanok - Felsztyn, is also a result of artistic license.
-The plot of this chapter may well have been inspired by the author's own experiences in 1915 but not within the geographical conext he uses in the novel.
+Hašek also visited the territory of present-day Poland when he was transported with his march battalion to the front in the early days of July 1915.
+This was, however, nothing more than a transit by train[3] and it can practically be ruled out that he ever visited Sanok and Przemyśl, the two Polish mainstays of the plot.
+The route described in [III.4] Marschieren Marsch!", Sanok - Felsztyn, is also a result of artistic licence.
+The plot of this chapter may well have been inspired by the author's own experiences in 1915 but not within the geographical context he uses in the novel.

 Švejk's stronghold